 One of the issues between the British Crown and the British settlers in New Zealand, during the Maori Wars, arose over the government of the Maoris.
 Who was responsible for their Government?
-Who was to eming, by the Pakeha, was not in itself a matter of dispute!
-The British little success: the House of Representatives refused to accept!
-(This an unwillingness to accept full responsibility for self-government, with Pakeha, was not in itself a matter of dispute!
-The British little success: the House of Representatives refused to accept!
-(This an unwillingness to accept full responsibility for self-government, British Government to accept train.)
-In 1863, following a refusal of the Maori people, the settlers' government reluctantly agreed to undertake Maori affairs by the Pakeha.
+Who was to pay the cost of governing the Maoris?
+That the Maoris needed governing, by the Pakeha, was not in itself a matter of dispute!
+The British sought to transfer responsibilities to the colonial government, with little success: the House of Representatives refused to accept!
+(This too parallels the overall New Zealand political experience, marked by an unwillingness to accept full responsibility for self-government, cherishing a secure tie with Britain.)
+In 1863, following a refusal of the British Government to accept responsibility for the government of the Maori people, the settlers' government reluctantly agreed to undertake the chore.
+This was an inauspicious beginning for the management of Maori affairs by the Pakeha.